Embroker Turns Three: Lessons From The Front Line of InsurtechEmbroker News

 At Embroker, we welcome these elevated expectations with open arms, even if sometimes they are impossible for us to meet because of the way the insurance ecosystem works, or at least the way it works now.
 One of our core values is to ‘exceed what’s expected’ and it’s impossible to do that if you give yourself any excuse to lower your standards, even if it takes extra work or just confidence in executing on a long-term vision, to achieve what you’re aiming to.
 Eventually, this loyalty to high, even unrealistically high, standards pays off in the form of a product that is much, much better than what otherwise exists.

 Finding the right people is the difference between success and failure

-It’s clear what success at a startup requires. it requires hard work, sometime painfully hard, single-minded dedication, and the capability to persevere through what feel like endless obstacles.
+It’s clear what success at a startup requires. it requires hard work, sometimes painfully hard, single-minded dedication, and the capability to persevere through what feels like endless obstacles.
 These are all traits that we don’t tend to embrace in other aspects of our society, so it shouldn’t be surprising that the majority of people are likely better suited to working in traditional corporate environments.

 A look ahead:

 When we launched Embroker publicly back in October of 2016, I wrote “Rather than disrupting the industry, we aim to fundamentally improve it, to reignite the spirit of innovation that once drove it forward.”
 Our next step as a company will be a major step forward and bring us closer to that goal than ever.
 I’m excited to announce that this summer we will be launching our first proprietary insurance program, one we’ve built from the ground up, from the policy form to the underwriting, to be truly digital, and a step change improvement to any other competitive product in the market.